aragilar/dnd-flask/data/documentation/combat.md

 **Rolling 1 or 20.** When you make a death saving throw and roll a 1 on the d20, it counts as two failures.
 If you roll a 20 on the d20, you regain 1 hit point.

-**Damage at 0 Hit Points.** If you take any damage while you have 0 hit points, you su er a death saving throw failure.
-If the damage is from a critical hit, you su er two failures instead.
+**Damage at 0 Hit Points.** If you take any damage while you have 0 hit points, you suffer a death saving throw failure.
+If the damage is from a critical hit, you suffer two failures instead.
 If the damage equals or exceeds your hit point maximum, you suffer instant death.

 #### Stabilizing a Creature